What Is Consumer-Directed Care in Aged Care?

 3. Needing help with activities of daily living, such as bathing, dressing, and eating

-In short, if you're an elderly person who needs help with daily living, you may be eligible for Home Care Packages.
-You don't have to have a disability if you want to apply.
+Any elderly person who needs help with daily living may be eligible for Home Care Packages.

-That being said, if you're younger than 65, then you need to have a disability that prevents you from completing everyday tasks.
+That being said, if you're younger than 65, you need to have a disability that prevents you from completing everyday tasks to apply.

-You can use the eligibility checker on the My Aged Care website to check.
+You can use the eligibility checker on the My Aged Care website.

 How Do I Get Started with Consumer-Directed Care?